Know your audience

 Marissa Dickey and Jamie Gessner are ABWE Career Missionaries in Colombia, South America.

 When Jeff Raymond and I went on our scouting trip to Lima in October, we talked with Evelyn Stone, the founder of the prenatal center and ABWE missionary.
-She mentioned that Maricielo had just had her baby a couple of days before we arrived.
+She mentioned that Maricielo had just had her baby a few days before we arrived.

 We knew right away that this was a powerful story.
 In Peru, abortions are illegal.
 However, according to Evelyn Stone, the director of the prenatal center, 80% of all women have had an abortion.